The big ‘HOWs’ of managing custom Android OS (custom ROM) in the workplace

 Whether it be a consumer device or an enterprise device, users cannot afford to lose any pre-loaded apps or services that they expect to be available right out of the box.
-Google Mobile Services (GMS) offers such a set of pre-installed apps and services meant to boost the productivity of certified Android devices.
-GMS certification is the process of verification that all the Google proprietary apps and services work properly as most standard Android devices do, and everything essential comes pre-shared.
+Google Mobile Services (GMS) specifically offers such a set of pre-installed apps and services meant to boost the productivity of certified Android devices.
+GMS certification is the process of verifying that all the Google proprietary apps and services work properly as most standard Android devices do, and everything essential comes pre-shared.

-Popular apps like Google Play Store, Search, Gmail, YouTube, Google Drive, Hangouts, Google Maps, Calendar, etc. typically comes under the GMS package though there will be regional variations based on country availability and licensing requirements.
-Major GMS capabilities include Firebase Cloud Messaging (FCM), SafetyNet APIs, location APIs, etc. Integrating GMS into the Android system requires a fee per device for the OEMs.
+Popular apps like Google Play Store, Search, Gmail, YouTube, Google Drive, Hangouts, Google Maps, Calendar, etc. typically come under the GMS package though there will be regional variations based on country availability and licensing requirements.
+Major GMS capabilities include Firebase Cloud Messaging (FCM), SafetyNet APIs, etc. Integrating GMS into the Android system requires a fee per device for the OEMs.
 What the end users have to pay depends on a particular application’s/service’s requirements though all Google Mobile Services are generally free to use for the consumer set.

 Initially, only manufacturers having a proper MADA license (GMS license) from Google were able to obtain GMS certification for their Android hardware.
 This norm made it difficult for smaller manufacturers to get the certification as Google generally doesn’t provide MADA for such brands.
 Later, as an easy solution to obtain GMS certification for brands without MADA, Google designated some GMS partner engineering companies to provide hardware for small-scale firms looking to manufacture GMS certified devices.
 Another factor is that only devices running the current stable or preceding OS versions are eligible to obtain GMS certification.

-However, when it comes to the management requirements for the enterprise devices, GMS devices are the better option as Android Enterprise is officially supported only on devices having GMS certification.
+However, when it comes to the management requirements for enterprise devices, GMS devices are the better option since Android Enterprise is officially supported only on devices having GMS certification.
 The only alternative to manage non-GMS devices is to use Device Admin API, which is mostly deprecated, causing difficulty in managing them.